 The Parthenon is the one of the most significant structures in the world.
 It was built in 440 BC by the Athenian ruler Pericles as a place of worship.
 The Parthenon has important architectural features defining building and architecture for centuries after.
 The Parthenon is an absolute must-see for anyone visiting Athens.
 Kids will be very impressed by its size and magnitude and parents will be astonished by the optical illusions that make the Parthenon perfect.

 For the ultimate experience at this world-famous landmark, opt for our private family guided tour to the Acropolis .
-A kid friendly expert guide will take your family back in time to Athens ancients via story telling and Greek mythology.Check availability
+A kid-friendly expert guide will take your family back in time to Athens ancients via storytelling and Greek mythology

 Temple of Poseidon in Cape Sounio

-Just a short drive away from the Athens city centre, another significant temple is waiting for you.
-Located at the Southernmost tip of the Attica Pensinsula, Cape Sounio is the place where the ancient Greeks build a large temple and worshipped seagod Poseidon.
-This beautiful spot is a favourite for both locals and tourists.
-Not only is the Temple of Poseidon of archeological and historic importance, it is also one of the most beautiful areas in Attica and amazing during sunset.
+Just a short drive away from Athens city center, another significant temple is waiting for you.
+Located at the Southernmost tip of the Attica Peninsula, Cape Sounio is the place where the ancient Greeks build a large temple and worshipped sea god Poseidon.
+This beautiful spot is a favorite for both locals and tourists.
+Not only is the Temple of Poseidon of archeological and historical importance, but it is also one of the most beautiful areas in Attica and amazing during sunset.
 A trip to Cape Sounio is a must-do for families visiting Athens!

-A beautiful temple constructed around 2,800 years ago, Delphi was considered to be the “centre of the world”.
-Delphi is located in the pine tree covered foothills of Mount Parnassos.
+A beautiful temple constructed around 2,800 years ago, Delphi was considered to be the “center of the world”.
+Delphi is located in the pine tree-covered foothills of Mount Parnassos.
 It was the city that hosted the famous oracle of the ancient Greek world and the ancient Greeks considered it to be the navel of the earth.

 A family visit to Greece would be incomplete without a visit to Mycenae, especially for those children who adore Greek mythology.
-Mycenae was home to Mycenaean civilization and it the place from where Agamemnon gave the command to launch 1000 ships thus beginning the Trojan War.
-The Lion’s Gate entrance to the palace and the Tomb of Agamemnon (where he was claimed to be buried along with his mythical treasury of gold) are simply breathtaking.
-A visit to Mycenae is fantastic day trip from Athens (120 kilometres) especially if it is combined by a short visit to Nafplio (only 25 kilometres from Mycenae).
+Mycenae was home to Mycenaean civilization and it the place where Agamemnon gave the command to launch 1000 ships thus beginning the Trojan War.
+The Lion’s Gate entrance to the palace and the Tomb of Agamemnon (where he was claimed to be buried along with his mythical treasure of gold) are simply breathtaking.
+A visit to Mycenae is a fantastic day trip from Athens (120 kilometers) especially if it is combined by a short visit to Nafplio (only 25 kilometers from Mycenae).